-Despite the advances made in modelling, translating ‘climate change’ into weather change remains a major challenge for Earth System sciences.
-How can we build new wind farms if we don’t know where strong, consistent winds will be in the future?
-How can we make informed decisions about new water catchment and storage infrastructure without more accurate and precise data about future rainfall frequency and intensity?
+Despite the advances made in modelling, translating ‘climate change’ into ‘weather change’ remains a major challenge for Earth System sciences.
+We cannot build new wind farms if we don’t know where strong, consistent winds will be, nor make informed decisions about new water catchment and storage infrastructure without more accurate data about future rainfall frequency and intensity.

 The latest edition of the Proceedings of the Royal Society of Victoria is now online, featuring a new species of calcareous sponge discovered in Geelong, a spectacular new H5 meteorite in Maryborough, an account of Indigenous meteorological knowledge using stellar scintillation, a reclassification of fossil graptolites from the early Bendigonian, a case for regulated investment in a resilient electricity network, an account of the Bureau of Meteorology’s new extreme heatwave event forecasting service, and a discussion on whether a similar service might be required for cold extremes.